Georgia Douglas Johnson: Legacy and honors

-Throughout her life, Johnson had written 200 poems, 28 plays and 31 short stories.
+Throughout her life, Johnson wrote 200 poems, 28 plays and 31 short stories.
 In 1962, she published her last poetry book, entitled Share My World, the poems in which reflect on love towards all people and forgiveness, showing how much wisdom she has gained throughout her entire life.

 In 1965, Atlanta University presented Douglas with an honorary doctorate of literature, praising her as a "sensitive singer of sad songs; faithful interpreter of the feminine heart of a Negro with its joys, sorrows, limitations and frustrations of racial oppression in a male-dominated world; dreamer of broken dreams...".

 When she died in Washington, D.C., in 1966, one of her sister playwrights and a former participant of the S Street Salon, sat by her bedside "stroking her hand and repeating the words, 'Poet Georgia Douglas Johnson'".

 In September 2009, it was announced that Johnson would be inducted into the Georgia Writers Hall of Fame.